Tilting Approximate Models: Monte Carlo Experiments

+In this section, I provide simulation evidence for the finite sample performance of this method in terms of $MSE(\hat{\vartheta})$, where I consider sample sizes relevant for macroeconomic data at quarterly frequency.
+I perform several experiments using (a) the Consumption Euler equation that prices a risk free bond and (b) the Euler equation in a production economy.
+In the first model, I compare the estimator's performance to other limited information methods using a correctly specified and misspecified reduced form density (non-structural approximation case), using both the conditional and the unconditional moments.
+In the second model, I investigate the estimator's performance when the base model is a log-linear structural approximation to the stochastic growth model.
+Note that for these experiments, misspecification is kept fixed.
+For brevity, the Monte Carlo experiment with the model used in the empirical application is presented directly in that section.

-\subsubsection{\textbf{Estimating the Consumption Euler equation}}
+\subsection{\textbf{Estimating the Consumption Euler equation}}

-We investigate the performance of our estimator in terms of $MSE(\hat{\beta})$ in the case of correctly specified and misspecified base densities.
-Assuming logarithmic utility for the representative agent, the Euler equation becomes as follows:
+For this model, I make assumptions such as the solution and the resulting DGP are analytically tractable.
+Assuming a logarithmic utility function for the representative agent, the consumption Euler equation is as follows:

-Note that this Euler equation corresponds to the slightly more complicated asset pricing model used in the application when risk aversion and the elasticity of intertemporal substitution are inversely related and are equal to one.
-The resulting DGP is a Bivariate log-Normal VAR for the consumption and interest rate:
+The resulting DGP is a Bivariate log-Normal VAR for consumption and the interest rate: